19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Followers.md

 ### Treasure Method XP
 - **Hardcore:** The Followers only gain XP for the treasure that is part of their share.
 - **Easy:** The Followers gain XP with the party.
 ## Loyalty Checks

 Loyalty is the system to handle when Followers will abandon the party.
 To make a loyalty check, the PC who is responsible for the Follower makes a [DC](../Game%20Procedures/DC.md) 20 [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md) [Check](../Game%20Procedures/Check.md).
 The PC may add the Follower's Loyalty Score as an additional bonus to this [Check](../Game%20Procedures/Check.md).

 The GM should request a loyalty check whenever the following occurs.
-- Hardship
+1. *Hardship*
-	- Offensive actions to the Follower.
+	- **Offensive actions to the Follower:**
 		- The GM may grant [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md) if it is especially against their nature.
 			- Such as not paying them on time or lying about their pay.
 		- This should also decrease their loyalty score by 1.
-	- In sudden unexpected danger.
+	- **Extreme danger:**
 		- Such as a lich awakening from his tomb to a level 2 Follower.
+2. *Opportunity*
-- Opportunity
+	- **Poor Pay:**
-	- When the party ends a session in a civilized area having not met the Follower's rate.
+		- If the Follower's rate is not meet by the end of a month.
-		- This should also decrease their loyalty score by 1.
+			- Even if the PC succeeds the check, decrease their loyalty score by 1.
+	- **Power:**
-	- If the follower comes across a particularly powerful artifact / offer.
+		- If the follower comes across a powerful artifact / offer that might cause them to turncoat, the GM may ask for a roll.

 If a Follower fails a loyalty check they leave the party and will not work for that PC again.
 (Or the party as long as that PC is in the party).
 They take any items they have on them with them.
 ### Loyalty Score